 Naturism between the cork trees: Monte Naturista O Barão

 While traveling south of Lisbon you’ll see the surroundings change completely.
 Now we’re entering the very dry country, flat like a pancake only speckled with cork trees.
-In the midst of this desolate landscape lays another pearl of a naturist camping: Monte Naturista O Barão.
+In the midst of this desolate landscape lays another pearl of a naturist campsite: Monte Naturista O Barão.
 This is also one of the pioneers of naturist camping in Portugal, started more than a decade ago by the Dutch couple Laura and Jeff.

 At Monte Naturista O Barão you might get confused about whether you’re still in Portugal or somehow moved on to the African savannah.
 But believe us, this is still Portugal.
-Wild nature is one of the highlights at this camping.
+Wild nature is one of the highlights at this campsite.
 It’s a place where you come at rest from the moment you set foot through the gate and lose your clothes.
 If the afternoon sun would be a little too much for you, you can get a refreshing skinny dip in the pool or a (maybe even more refreshing) beer at the bar.
 Or you move your naked behind to one of the nearby nude beaches (see further).

 Monte Naturista O Barão has plenty of camping space where you can set up your tent or camper wherever you want.
 Or you can stay in one of the rental cabins.
 Bookings at Monte Naturista O Barão are preferably made via e-mail ([email protected]), phone (+351 936 710 623), or through their website (https://montenaturista.com), in English, Portuguese, Dutch, German, French, Spanish or Italian.

 Naturist resorts in southern Portugal are more abundant than in the center and the north of the country.
 So it takes only about an hour before we reach our next nude destination: Samonatura.
-Not a camping this time but a wonderful naturist villa resort.
+Not a campsite this time but a wonderful naturist villa resort.
 At Samonature you get the chance to spend your naked days in luxury and style.
 The 5 different bungalows and apartments can be rented as self-service accommodation and provide all the necessities to make your stay as comfortable as possible.

 Most guests at Samonatura spend their days in or around the swimming pool.
 The evenings are great for a game of petanque or a dip in the hot tub and if it does get a bit chilly, early or late in the season, there’s always the sauna to bring your nude body back at its preferred temperature.
 Just outside Samonatura are some options for nude hiking.
 Near the coast, you’ll find picturesque fishing villages with nice restaurants and 4 official nude beaches for some more naked vacation time.